 - Files documents and records, prints labels, and performs other administrative tasks.

-- Demonstrated ability to supervise and care for children in the absence of parents or regular caregiver.
+- Demonstrated ability to supervise and care for children in the absence of parents or regular caregivers.

 - Demonstrated ability to handle emergency situations efficiently and contact on emergency numbers quickly.